LivePersonInc/developer-center/pages/documents/consumer experience/CoAppiOS-sdk/LiveEngage/VoIP-Configuration.md

   * `myvoipapp-certificate.pem`
   * `myvoipapp-private-key-nopass.pem`

 This is it.
 The created files are required to be uploaded to LivePerson's App Configurations of your LiveEngage Account.
-To learn how to upload your certificates, please continue reading [Register Your App](Register Your App).
+To learn how to upload your certificates, please continue reading [Register Your App](consumer-experience-voice-video-ios-register-app.html){:target="_blank"}.

 ### Push via Tokens